dff1980/SAPDI-2022/README.md

 - Get a SUSE Linux Enterprise Server subscription.
 - Download the installation media for SUSE Linux Enterprise Server 15 SP3.
 (Full ISO, for example)
-- All system need access to update repositories (RMT) or installation media
+- All system need access to update repositories (RMT) or installation media.

 ######
 You can create the own RMT server using the next [instruction](rmt.md).